scottwesley31/School_District_Analysis/README.md

 # School District Analysis
 Module 4

-## Overview of the school district analysis
+## Overview of the School District Analysis
 ### Purpose
 After the compilation of data contained in two different csv files (`schools_complete.csv` and `students_complete.csv`) and an in-depth analysis of a school district's reading and math scores by grade, the school board discovered a dishonest reporting of ninth-grade math and reading scores for one high school in particular - Thomas High School (THS).
 The school board is requesting an updated analysis of the school district data which excludes said math scores but keeps the rest of the data intact.
 A report describing how the updated analysis has affected the overall school district results has been requested.